 Instructions: Decide together who will do these jobs in your group.
 Write their names under the task.
 Then, work together in your group, to create a poster of road safety rules.
 Discuss the possible rules.
 Write down the rules on paper.
 Everybody!

-Proofread the rules for grammar Present the rules to the teacher and spelling
+Proofread the rules for grammar Present the rules to the teacher for him/her to check